-Headed by: Dennis Williams - Board Liaison, Architectural Control Committee (ACC)
+Headed by: Karen Stuart - Board Liaison, Architectural Control Committee (ACC)

 Maintaining your home requires repairs and replacement of various parts of the unit’s exterior.
 No structure, building, addition, deck, patio, fence, wall, enclosure, window, exterior door, or any other exterior replacements, improvements, or alterations (visible from the exterior of the unit) are to be started until an application (explained at Application Forms) has been submitted and approved by the Architecture Control Committee (and the Board, depending upon the application).